lrchnnng/forestfest/README.md

 The second plane of UX looks at the **scope** of the website.
 What does the user have to do in order to reach the goals for the website.
 Do they need to search?
 Do they need to sign up to a newsletter?

 ### Structure
+Flow of website, a site map, description of interaction

 ### Skeleton
 The **skeleton** plane of UX design is a more visual representation of the flow in which a user might use the website.
-Using wireframes to show a basic design layout
+Using wireframes to show a basic design layout removes colour, Typography, imagery to create a basic view of website and layout

 ![Wireframes for index.html](assets/images/README-images/index-wireframes.jpg)